cutonbuminband/rcounting/README.md

 The program has been tested on python 3.7, 3.8 and 3.10, on Windows and on Linux.

-The program makes use of the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/) to interact with reddit.
+The program makes use of the [Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/) to interact with reddit and `pandas` to work with tabular data.
+Updating some of the side threads requires `scipy` -- yes, really!

-The program also uses the [Pushshift API Wrapper](https://psaw.readthedocs.io/en/latest/#)

-The program uses `pandas` to work with tabular data
+The command line interface is built using `click`.

 ## License